BreadCircuses/OutfitRobot/README.md

 Her better self comes to the rescue.

-She studies SQL and creates a schema with 3 tables in it.
+She learns SQL and creates a schema with 3 tables in it.

 The largest table, articles_list, contains 16 fields, including:
 - Article_ID (primary key)